neklyud/neklyud/README.md

 ## __Summary__

-Python developer with background in blockchain, machine learning and big data with over 5 years of expirience of development.
+Blockchain engineer with background in Python, machine learning and big data with over 5 years of expirience of development.

 ## __Experience__